LiteralKrishu/ProWeather/README.md

-# 🌤️ ProWeather – Professional Weather Web App
+# 🌤️ WeatherSphere – Professional Weather Web App

 > 🚀 A sleek, responsive, and data-rich weather platform built with **HTML, CSS, and JavaScript** — crafted for the **CodeSpark – 72 Hour Build Challenge**.